ResidentMario/geoplot/docs/user_guide/Customizing_Plots.rst

 instance.
 This means that all of the usual ``matplotlib`` plot customization options are there.

-While it’s out of the scope of this guide to go through these options comprehensively, here are the most common parameters you will want to
+We won’t go over every single possible option here, but we will mention the most common parameters you will want to tweak:
-tweak:

 -  ``edgecolor``—Controls the color of the border lines.
 -  ``linewidth``—Controls the width of the border lines.